pivotal/docs-tap/scst-store/logs.md

 ### <a id='error-log'></a>Error Logs

-Errors logs are always outputted regardless of the log level, even when it is set to `minimum`.
+Error logs are. d regardless of the log level,always outputteset to `minimum`.

 ## Obtaining logs